-1. If the platform allows for fetching code on-demand as the good old Web does, and you weren't too lazy to implement that code-on-demand feature (in a form of a platform SDK - for example, JS API), then the evolution of your API is more or less under your Maintaining control. backwards compatibility effectively keeping means the client library backwards-compatible. for client-server As interaction, you're free.
+1. If the platform allows for fetching code on-demand as the good old Web does, and you weren't too lazy to implement that code-on-demand feature (in a form of a platform SDK - for example, JS API), then the evolution of your API is more or less under your control.
+Maintaining backward compatibility effectively means keeping the client library backwardcompatible.
+As for client-server interaction, you're free.

-It doesn't mean that you can't break backwards compatibility.
+It doesn't mean that you can't break backward compatibility.
 You still can make a mess with cachecontrol headers or just overlook a bug in the code.
 Besides, even code-on-demand systems don't get updated instantly.
 The author of this book faced a situation when users were deliberately keeping a browser tab open for weeks to get rid of updates.
 But still, you usually don't have to support more than two API versions - the last one and the penultimate one.
 Furthermore, you may try to rewrite the previous major version of the library, implementing it on top of the actual API version.